-A \$3.0 billion 31-day evergreen revolving senior unsecured line of credit.
+A \$3.0 billion 61-day evergreen revolving senior unsecured line of credit.
 Interest on the line of credit is based on Daily Simple SOFR plus applicable margin.
-The credit line matures on June 24, 2024, but may be renewed by the Company for an additional 364 days upon written notice to The Bank of Nova Scotia at least 60 days prior to the then current expiry date (See Note 14).
-The Bank of Nova Scotia reserves the right to demand payment on amounts borrowed under the credit line with no less than 31 days prior written notice.
-At April 30, 2024, \$1.6 billion was outstanding on the line of credit.
+The credit line matures on June 24, 2025, but may be renewed by the Company for an additional 364 days upon written notice to The Bank of Nova Scotia at least 60 days prior to the then current expiry date.
+The Bank of Nova Scotia reserves the right to demand payment on amounts borrowed under the credit line with no less than 61 days prior written notice.
+At April 30, 2025, \$900.0 million was outstanding on the line of credit.

 A CAD\$100 million 12-month revolving senior unsecured line of credit.
-Interest on the line of credit is based on three-month Canadian Dollar Offered Rate (CDOR).
-The credit line matures on August 4, 2024, but shall automatically renew for an additional 364 days, without amendment, unless The Bank of Nova Scotia gives written notice of termination of the facility at least 60 days prior to the expiration of the current term (See Note 14).
-At April 30, 2024 no borrowings were outstanding on the line of credit.
+Interest on the line of credit is based on Daily Simple Canadian Overnight Repo Rate Average (CORRA) plus applicable margin.
+The credit line matures on July 1, 2025, but shall automatically renew for an additional 364 days without amendments, unless The Bank of Nova Scotia gives written notice of termination of the facility at least 60 days prior to the expiration of the current term.
+At April 30, 2025, no borrowings were outstanding on the line of credit.